alexmarqs/frontend-tech-companies-portugal/README.md

 - [Shadcn UI](https://ui.shadcn.com) - UI components
 - [Vercel](https://vercel.com/) - Hosting and CI/CD
 - [Upstash](https://upstash.com/) - Redis as a service for analytics
+- [Tremor](https://www.tremor.so/) - React components to build charts and dashboards

 ## How to contribute 🤝

 No requirements, just open a pull request with your changes.
 If you want to add a new feature, please open an issue first to discuss it.

+## Technical notes 📝

+Currently, our Next.js middleware incorrectly counts prefetched pages as views due to caching issues.
+We could exclude the prefetch pages (checking some headers) from the middleware match configuration, but then navigation via the Link component won’t trigger analytics.
+Disabling prefetching is an option, though it might slow down navigation.
+Alternatively, we could shift to client-side analytics tracking for more accuracy.
+This will need consideration for future updates.